vbaderks/WICExplorer/default.ruleset.md

 **Rationale**: static analysis can verify access.

 - C26485: Do not pass an array as a single pointer
-**Rationale**: see C26481.
+**Rationale**: see rationale for C26481.

 - C26490: Don't use reinterpret_cast
-**Rationale**: required to work with win32 API, manual verification required.
+**Rationale**: required to work with win32 API, manual review required.

 - C26494: Variable 'x' is uninitialized.
 Always initialize an object
 **Rationale**: many false warnings due to output parameters.
-Other analyzers are better as they check if the variable is used before initialized.
+Other analyzers (prefast) provide flow inspection and can be used.